 What can happen if I have too much caffeine?

 Caffeine may be the most commonly consumed stimulant, but excess consumption has been associated with harmful effects in teens.
 If you have too much caffeine, you may experience side effects such as jitteriness, dizziness, nervousness, insomnia (trouble sleeping), vomiting, and upset stomach.
 When you have caffeine regularly, your body can build up a tolerance to (get used to) caffeine.
 This means you’ll need more caffeine to have the same stimulant effect.
 Also, when you stop drinking caffeine you may get headaches and become cranky or tired for a few days.

 Should I use energy drinks while I’m exercising?

 No. Energy drinks should be avoided before, during, and after exercise.
-They’re not the same as sports drinks (such as Gatorade®), and won’t replace water and minerals that you lose when you sweat.
-The caffeine and sugar in energy drinks actually can make you more dehydrated.
+The caffeine and sugar in energy drinks can actually make you more dehydrated.

 What’s the difference between sports drinks and energy drinks?